chauff/cse1500-web-transcripts/index.md

 For each lecture we provide a range of materials:

-- **Required readings**: please read the required readings **before** tackling the lecture, especially if you are starting out in web technology.
+- **Required readings**: please read the required readings **before** tackling the lecture transcript, especially if you are starting out in web technology.
 The required readings are typically introductions to the different languages we cover.
 The lecture materials go beyond the contents of the required readings.
 - **Recommended activities**: activities that we think will help you get a better grasp of the different web technologies.
 Activities are either programming exercises or podcasts (there are some great ones out there!).
-Don't see those as a complete list to work through, that is impossible given the time!
+Don't see those as a complete list to work through, that is impossible given the time you have.
 - **Recommended readings**: these may be tweets, blog posts or book chapters that help you understand some of the introduced concepts better; again, do not attempt to read all of the materials.
 - **Relevant scientific publications**: we are often asked why this kind of course is part of the computer science curriculum.
 Isn't this *just* programming?
 To showcase how web technologies are researched, we here list a number of scientific publications that contribute to our understanding of (the use of) web technologies.